Contact WorkSafe

 Where possible, an employee should have a dedicated space they can use to work, which has sufficient space for emergency entry and exit, and is set up to reduce distractions.

-The Occupational Safety and Health legislation requires the employer to provide adequate supervision.
+The work health and safety legislation requires the employer to provide adequate supervision.
 It is important to maintain contact with employees who are working from home.
 Employers should ensure clear and regular communication is established between the supervisor and employee and among team members to:

 To assist your worker’s transition to working from home the following training or information should be provided: